 - Print Summary

-Owned by a consortium including Tony Fernandes’ Aero Ventures and the Virgin Group, AirAsia X is a low-cost long haul airline based in Kuala Lumpur, Malaysia.
-The carrier operates service to destinations within Asia as well as Oceania and europe from its main base at Kuala Lumpur International Airport.
+Owned initially by a consortium including Tony Fernandes’ Aero Ventures and the Virgin Group, AirAsia X is a low-cost long haul airline based in Kuala Lumpur, Malaysia.
+33% of the company's enlarged share capital was listed on 9-Jul-2013 on the Kuala Lumpur stock exchange following a heavily over-subscribed IPO.
+The carrier operates services to destinations within Asia and Oceania.

 Location of AirAsia X main hub (Kuala Lumpur International Airport)